Emil Cioran: In Berlin and Romania

 Although Cioran was never a member of the group, it was during this time in Romania that he began taking an interest in the ideas put forth by the Iron Guard—a far-right organization whose nationalist ideology he supported until the early years of World War II, despite allegedly disapproving of their violent methods.
 Cioran would later denounce fascism, describing it in 1970 as "the worst folly of my youth.
 If I am cured of one sickness, it is surely that one."

+The Transfiguration of Romania was praised by the leader of the Iron Guard, Corneliu Zelea Codreanu, who congratulated Cioran on its publication in a personal letter.

 Cioran revised The Transfiguration of Romania heavily in its second edition released in the 1990s, eliminating numerous passages he considered extremist or "pretentious and stupid".
 In its original form, the book expressed sympathy for totalitarianism, a view that was also present in various articles Cioran wrote at the time, and that aimed to establish "urbanization and industrialization" as "the two obsessions of a rising people".

 His early call for modernization was, however, hard to reconcile with the traditionalism of the Iron Guard.
 In 1934, he wrote, "I find that in Romania the sole fertile, creative, and invigorating nationalism can only be one which does not just dismiss tradition, but also denies and defeats it".
 Disapproval of what he viewed as specifically Romanian traits had been present in his works ("In any maxim, in any proverb, in any reflection, our people expresses the same shyness in front of life, the same hesitation and resignation... [...]
 Everyday Romanian [truisms] are dumbfounding."), which led to criticism from the far-right Gândirea (its editor, Nichifor Crainic, had called The Transfiguration of Romania "a bloody, merciless, massacre of today's Romania, without even [the fear] of matricide and sacrilege"), as well as from various Iron Guard papers.